mY musical journey

-The last track on my album is based on a simple piece I wrote when I was about eight or nine, a tune my father liked to call 'Erin's Prelude' (my original name).
+The last track on my album is based on a simple piece I wrote sometime between the age of nine and 12, a tune my father liked to call 'Erin's Prelude' (my original name).

 In some ways, I think the piano saved me.
 Through a difficult childhood, it was a constant companion, an outlet, a way to express myself, and thankfully my father agreed to buy me a lovely old piano when I went to live with him in the North Island town of Te Awamutu as a teenager.
 It was also a true blessing to discover the music teachers Annie McGregor, George Brooks and Judy Page at the local high school.